Parmeet212/My-Portfolio/README.md

 # 🧱 Built With

--HTML5 – for semantic structure
+- HTML5 – for semantic structure

--CSS3 – for styling and responsive layout
+- CSS3 – for styling and responsive layout

--No external libraries or frameworks — perfect for learning!
+- No external libraries or frameworks — perfect for learning!

 # 🧑‍💻 Developer Info